sandstreampop/code-test-4-4-2024/README.md

 ## Getting started

-In the project directory, start of by running:
+In the project directory, start off by running:

 ### `npm install`